NC State players confused, angry over their removal from CWS

 Vanderbilt returns to the finals for a second straight time.
 The Commodores won the 2019 CWS.
 There was no tournament last year because of the pandemic.

-The pandemic heavily disrupted college sports over the past year and some teams dropped out of an NCAA championship event because of COVID-19: the VCU men’s basketball team, the Michigan and Notre Dame men’s ice hockey team and the Rice women’s volleyball team.
+The pandemic heavily disrupted college sports over the past year and some teams dropped out of an NCAA championship event because of COVID-19: the VCU men’s basketball team, the Michigan and Notre Dame men’s hockey team and the Rice women’s volleyball team.

 More NCAA baseball tournament coverage: https://apnews.com/hub/college-world-series and https://twitter.com/AP_Top25